 It also enables the ability to control the DVD player, air conditioner, and some other household appliances.
 But a more accurate version of Face ID uses infra-red and, so, we are seeing an upsurge of IR ports in smartphones.
 So, perhaps, a new IR revolution may yet happen based on this.

 I have owned or reviewed a number of phones with an infra-red blaster and enjoyed using the feature.
 However, I cannot say that I have missed it in all the other phones I have used that did not have it.
 It has never felt like an essential to me.

 Does Samsung S9 Plus Have IR Blaster?

-The Samsung Galaxy S9 Plus is a top dog in 2018 and it does not have the feature.
-Some people think that the phone would be even better if has one.
+The Samsung Galaxy S9 Plus is a top dog in 2018, and it does not have the feature.
+Some people think that the phone would be even better if it has one.
 Unfortunately, it does not.
-Fans were disappointed too that the Galaxy Note 9 does not have an IR blaster either.
+Fans were disappointed that the Galaxy Note 9 does not have an IR blaster, either.
 Same thing goes for Galaxy S9: it does not have one as well.